TULiberalArts/Global-Studies/pages/next-stops.md

 ---
 title: Next Stops
-permalink: "/next-stops/"
+permalink: /next-stops/
 layout: page
+published: true
 ---
-Majoring in Global Studies puts students on solid footing to enter various careers, or post-graduate academic study, including opportunities in the following fields:
+When you major in Global Studies, you learn the skills, perspective and worldview necessary to be a top candidate for careers or graduate study in a variety of fields, including:

 - Government
 - Non-profit
-- Diplomacy
+- Advocacy
 - Law
 - Teaching
 - Business
+- Finance